mako-framework/docs/03_command_line/02_commands.md

 <a id="basics:registering-commands:manual-registration"></a>

-If you add the `$command` property to your command class as shown in the example above then you can let Mako register the commands for you at runtime.
+If you add the `CommandName` attribute to your command class as shown in the example above then you can let Mako register the commands for you at runtime.
 Mako will look for commands in the `app/console/commands` directory tree but you can override this by setting the `commands_directory` config key of the `app/config/application.php` configuration file to your desired value.

 ```
 'commands_directory' => MAKO_APPLICATION_PATH . '/console/commands',